-Woodstock may be returning to Central New York for the 50th anniversary of the iconic music and arts festival.
+Woodstock may be returning to Central New York at Vernon Downs for the 50 year anniversary of the iconic music and arts festival.
 Scheduled to be held Aug.
 16-18, some of the previously announced headliners for the event include Jay-Z, The Raconteurs, The Killers, Miley Cyrus, John Fogerty and Dead & Company.

 The festival would still be held on the originally planned weekend of Aug.
 16-18, only now possibly at Vernon Downs Casino Hotel in Vernon, a small town located along the New York State Thruway between Syracuse and Rome.
 There would most likely be no camping and the performances would run from until 11:00 p.m. each day.